Business presses Delaware for loser-pays option in class actions

 Few, if any, companies have adopted loser-pays bylaws.
 Townsend said it was inaccurate for the Chamber of Commerce to call the bill anti-business since it merely reflected current practice.

-Still, out-of-state law firms have been firing off client memos to build awareness of the little-noticed ATP case.
+Still, law firms have been firing off client memos to drum up awareness of the little-noticed ATP case.

 ATP, which incorporated in Delaware, had been trying to collect $17.7 million in legal fees from members who unsuccessfully sued its directors over the tour schedule.
 The federal judge overseeing the case asked the Delaware Supreme Court to weigh in on the validity of ATP’s fee-shifting bylaw.